 The Morningstar Star Rating system, more simply referred to as star rating, is a quantitative ranking of mutual funds and ETFs.
 Introduced in 1985, the star rating looks backward at a fund’s past performance, then assigns a rating from one to five stars based on that performance.
-The firm recalculates and updates its star ratings at the end of each month.

 Star ratings can serve as a report card of sorts for comparing different funds, based on how they’ve performed historically.
 The Morningstar ratings are not forward-looking, as past performance is not a foolproof indicator of future behavior.
 But investors can use the ratings system as a starting off point for conducting fund research when deciding where to invest.

 If you’re looking for a tool to help you compare mutual funds or exchange-traded funds at a glance based on past performance, the star rating system can help.

 Recommended: ETFs vs Mutual Funds: Learning the Difference

 The Morningstar Analyst Rating takes a different approach to ranking funds and ETFs.
 Instead of looking backward, the qualitative analyst rating looks forward to assess a fund’s ability to outperform similar funds or a market benchmark.
 Rather than using stars, funds receive a rating of Gold, Silver, Bronze, Neutral or Negative, based on the analyst’s outlook for performance.

 The firm does not update analyst ratings as frequently as star ratings.
 Morningstar reviews for analyst ratings are reevaluated at least every 14 months.
 The firm typically assigns analyst ratings to funds with the most interest from investors or the most assets.

 When ranking funds, analysts look at three specific metrics: